Spaceslug/FogOfWarChess/roadlog-changemap.md

 - full PGN support ()
 - Print rules

+### version 0.12.0
+- add audio to Aval
+- python script for uploading new versions of Aval and maintain a manifest of versions for updator
+- auto updator for Aval

 ### version 0.11.0
-- auto updator
+- a worker that periodicly run tasks on server
+  - Task: Check last hearbeat on logged in
+  - Task: Remove matches that should no longer run
+  - Task: Log metrics like ammout of logged in users, current matches
+- Do the things that should happen when user i logged out e.g stop matches

-version 0.10.0
+### version 0.10.0
+- back and forward in match( clients are sendt state so should be easy)
+- a way to see where and when pices died
 - switch to aval with all the same features as client
-  - Alive heartbeat must be fixed
+  - Alive heartbeat must be fixed.
+Make sure it works as intended.

-### version 0.9.1
-- back and forward in match( clients are sendt state so should be easy)
-- fix state if clients alot

 ### version 0.9.0 (Done)
 - [x] implement double fisher random
 - [x] fix release uploader